micmejia/bible-dump/AMPC/Colossians/Col 1.md

 Which has come to you.
-Indeed, in the whole world [that Gospel] is bearing fruit _and_ still is growing [^e][by its own inherent power], even as it has done among yourselves ever since the day you first heard and came to know _and_ understand the grace of God in truth.
+Indeed, in the whole world [that Gospel] is bearing fruit _and_ still is growing [by its own inherent power], even as it has done among yourselves ever since the day you first heard and came to know _and_ understand the grace of God in truth.
 [You came to know the grace or undeserved favor of God in reality, deeply and clearly and thoroughly, becoming accurately and intimately acquainted with it.]